 Experience at SAIC

-After serving as a guest critic on several juries in the Master of Architecture program, I was asked to be an Instructor in the summer 2014 "boot camp" for incoming M. Arch. students.
-I am currently teaching the Studio 5 course (ARCH 6210), with Peter Exley, and will be teaching Codes and Specs and Joints and Seams (ARCH 6123) in Spring 2015, with Dan Tornheim.
+I have had the pleasure of teaching Materialization (5005) in the summer "boot camp" for incoming M. Arch. students, with Mary English, the Studio 5 course (6210), with Peter Exley, and Codes and Specs and Joints and Seams (6123), with Dan Tornheim and Tristan Stark.
+In Fall 2015 I will be teaching Construction and Design (4011) and Construction Systems: Integrative Practice (5113).
 My focus is on bringing a more full-spectrum understanding of the realities and possibilities of a critical architectural practice to our students and to help integrate and inspire their architecture with the contexts and potential of their sites.

 Architecture cannot exist devoid of a client, the techniques of construction, or a context.
 Those contexts are political, constructive, climatic, operational, infrastructural, historic, cultural, and physical.
 My task as an architect is to master and integrate those realities into a creative solution that brings value and meaning to the project and my clients.
 While mimicry is seldom if ever beneficial, to practice architecture is to participate in an ongoing conversation with other architects, present and past, to leverage their responses to challenges while remaining true to the potential of each brief.
 In addition to architecture and my family I have been an elected local official and am deeply involved with the AIA.